 Wheeling & Lake Erie Railway

-The Wheeling & Lake Erie Railway (W&LE) is a Class I railroad that operates mostly within Ohio, and consists of several abandoned or disused branches.
-Throughout its long history, the W&LE has been a part of the Nickel Plate, Norfolk & Western and Norfolk Southern.
-In 1989, the original W&LE was dissolved as a corporate entity only to be renewed as the W&LE in 1990 by a group of investors, acquiring most of the original W&LE routes from Norfolk Southern.
+The Wheeling & Lake Erie Railway (W&LE) is a railroad operating primarily within Ohio and includes several abandoned or disused branches.
+Over the course of its history, the W&LE was affiliated with the Nickel Plate Road, the Norfolk & Western Railway, and Norfolk Southern.
+In 1989, the original W&LE was dissolved as a corporate entity.
+It was reestablished in 1990 by a group of investors who acquired most of the former W&LE routes from Norfolk Southern.

 History